Tommy Armstrong (singer-songwriter)

 Thomas Armstrong (1848–1920), known as Tommy Armstrong, was an English poet, singer-songwriter and entertainer dubbed "The Pitman Poet" and "The Bard of the Northern Coalfield".
-Writing largely in the Geordie and Pitmatic dialects, he was renowned for his ability to chronicle the lives of the mining communities in and around Stanley in north-east Durham and to commemorate mining disasters.
+Writing largely in the Geordie and Pitmatic dialects, he was renowned for his ability to chronicle the lives of the mining communities in and around Stanley in County Durham and to commemorate mining disasters.

 Early life

 Tommy Armstrong was born at 17 Wood Street in Shotley Bridge on 15 August 1848.
 His father, Timothy Armstrong, a miner originally from Hamsterley, and his mother, Mary (née Wilson), from Wigton, had married in Easington in 1842.
 Tommy was the second of five children.

 Where and at what age he first worked down a mine is unclear, with varying statements in the local press (Medomsley Colliery, aged eight) and by his eldest son (East Tanfield Colliery, aged nine).
 Official records (Note: Tilly (2010) cites Durham Record Office reference NCB 1/SC 109/14–19.) show him employed at Addison Colliery in 1866, first as a putter (Note: A putter supplied the hewer with empty tubs in which to place the hewn coal and then conveyed the filled tubs, by pulling and putting [thrusting], to the bottom of the mineshaft for hoisting to the surface.), and then as a hewer.
 According to his younger brother, he then worked at East Tanfield Colliery from late 1866 for several years.
 The 1901 Census shows him as a "Coal Worker Underground", and later records refer to him as a miner or coal-miner.
 His death certificate records him as a "Retired Colliery Shifter".